 We also support industry research and development organizations (e.g. Forest Product Innovations, Alberta Innovates), partner with local universities and conduct research and development at certain operations to improve processes, maximize resource utilization and develop new products and environmental applications.
-In addition, in the previous five years we have focused on bioenergy generation projects and bioproducts.
-Such bioproducts include cellulose-based composites utilizing our pulp and combining it with polymers for new applications and extracting lignin from our pulping recovery process for producing new, sustainable, green alternative products.
+In addition, in the previous five years we have focused on bioenergy generation projects, green raw materials, and bioproducts.